LAMrRau/SamsungMobilityDataSet/CodeBook.md

 ## Variable description of the data sets

-Description for the 67 variables contained in the data sets. normalized and centered
+Description for the 67 variables contained in the data sets.
+The min/max/mean values are based on the dataSet data and can be used to varify the correctness of a generated data set.

 ####  1. ```activity```:
    Activity performed by subject during measurement.